Vaasa museum, Stockholm. It's easy to reach Stockholm by train!

 small bullet point How to buy Swedish train tickets at www.sj.se

-small bullet point Stockholm Central Station information
+small bullet point Stockholm Central Station guide

 small bullet point Hotels in Stockholm & Sweden